Natural Compression for Distributed Deep Learning: Experiments

-We first elaborate the microbenchmark experiments of aggregated tensor elements (ATE) per second.
+{ \bf Results.} We first elaborate the microbenchmark experiments of aggregated tensor elements (ATE) per second.
 We collect time measurements for aggregating 200 tensors with the size of 100MB, and present violin plots which show the median, min, and max values among workers.
-Fig~\ref{fig:microbenchmark} shows the result where we vary the number of workers between 4 and 8.
-The performance difference observed for the case of $\NC$, along with the similar performance for 4 and 8 workers for $\NC$ deterministic indicate that the overhead of doing stochastic rounding at the aggregator is a bottleneck.
+Figure~\ref{fig:microbenchmark} shows the result where we vary the number of workers between 4 and 8.
+The performance difference observed for the case of $\NC$, along with the similar performance for $\NC$ deterministic indicate that the overhead of doing stochastic rounding at the aggregator is a bottleneck.

-We then illustrate the convergence behavior by training ResNet110 and AlexNet models on CIFAR10 dataset.
-Fig~\ref{fig:resnet20} shows the train loss and test accuracy over time.
-We note that natural compression lowers training time by $\sim26\%$ for ResNet110 ($17\%$ more than QSGD for the same setup, see \citet{qsgd} (Table 1)) and $66\%$ for AlexNet, compared to using no compression, while the accuracy matches the results in \cite{resnet} without any loss of final accuracy with the same hyperparameters setting, while training loss is not affected by compression.
-Moreover, compression using deterministic rounding (not shown) instead of stochastic rounding does not further reduce training time.
-In addition, combining $\NC$ with other compression operators, we can see no effect in convergence, but significant reduction in communication, e.g., $16\times$ fewer levels for $\ND$ w.r.t.\ $\SD$; see Fig~\ref{fig:dith_cifar} and for other compressions see Fig~\ref{fig:bin_comparison_cifar} and \ref{fig:bin_comparison_mnist} in Appendix.
+We then illustrate the convergence behavior by training ResNet110 and AlexNet models on CIFAR10.
+Figure~\ref{fig:resnet20} shows the train loss and test accuracy over time.
+We note that natural compression lowers training time by $\sim26\%$ for ResNet110 ($2.89 \times$ more comparing to only $9\%$ decrease for QSGD for the same setup, see \citep{qsgd} (Table 1)) and $66\%$ for AlexNet, compared to using no compression, while the accuracy matches the results in~\citep{resnet} without any loss of final accuracy using the same hyperparameters setting, and training loss is not affected by compression.
+In addition, combining $\NC$ with other compression operators, we can see no effect in convergence, but significant reduction in communication, e.g., $16\times$ fewer levels for $\ND$ w.r.t.\ $\SD$; see Figure~\ref{fig:dith_cifar} and for other compressions see Figure~\ref{fig:bin_comparison_cifar} and \ref{fig:bin_comparison_mnist} in Appendix.

+To further demonstrate the convergence behavior of $\NC$, we run experiments which conform to the ImageNet Large Scale Visual Recognition Challenge (ILSVRC).